nzinovev/nize-echo/content/en/courses/ai-introductory-course/lesson-2/index.md

 > Explain recursion.

-Even with a short prompt, today’s AI will probably give you a decent explanation like _“Recursion is when a function calls itself”_ along with a simple code example.
+Even with a short prompt, today’s AI will probably give you a decent explanation like _“Recursion is when a function calls itself”_ along with a simple code example (most likely using Python).
 Not bad!

 **Better prompt (with context):**